dart-backend/angel3-guide/guides/body-parsing.md

+# Developer Guide

 Interactive Web applications typically require some type of user input (whether that user is a human, machine, or otherwise is irrelevant).
-Angel features built-in support for parsing request bodies with the following content types:
+Angel3 features built-in support for parsing request bodies with the following content types:

 * `application/x-www-form-urlencoded`
 * `application/json`
 * `multipart/form-data`

-## Parsing the body
+## Body Parsing

 All you need to do to parse a request body is call `RequestContext.parseBody`.
 This method is idempotent, and only ever performs the body-parsing logic once, so it is recommended to call it any time you access the request body, unless you are 100% sure that it has been parsed before.

 You can access the body as a `Map`, `List`, or `Object`, depending on your use case: